-If you have never attended (first time college or transfer student) a college or center within the State Center Community College District (SCCCD); If you previously attended (returning student) a college or center within SCCCD and have been away for two or more consecutive primary semesters (fall to spring or spring to fall); if you are high school graduate and previously attended a high school student (enrichment or dual enrollment); you must complete the SCCCD online admissions application.
+If you have never attended (first time college or transfer student) a college or center within the State Center Community College District (SCCCD); If you previously attended (returning student) a college or center within SCCCD and have been away for two or more consecutive primary semesters (fall to spring or spring to fall); if you previously attended a college or center within the SCCCD as a high school student (enrichment or dual enrollment) and are a high school graduate, you must complete the SCCCD online admissions application.

-High school students who wish to enroll in college courses before graduating high school, must complete a SCCCD online Enrichment/Dual Enrollment admissions application as well as the required Enrichment or Dual Enrollment program packet for the campus of center he/she would like to attend.
+High school students who wish to enroll in college courses before graduating high school, must complete a SCCCD online Enrichment/Dual Enrollment admissions application as well as the college's required Enrichment or Dual Enrollment program packet.